anewstead/anewstead.nextjs/README-DEV.md

 ## Code

 - nextjs, react (hooks), Progressive Web App ready
-- Apollo, graphQL
+- Apollo, graphQL, Redux
 - materialUI
 - @emotion with tss-react

+## Structure

+- the 'pages' folder is reserved by nextjs, so:
-- classes in 'pages' folder are for routing and SSR only, actual page is in 'page'
+- classes in 'pages' are for routes and SSR code only, actual page content is located in 'page' folder

 ## IDE/Editor